Trump’s team is finally meeting with China. The future of the global economy is riding on its success

 Despite the increasingly dire warnings and economic turmoil, the two countries remain quite far from a deal.
 Both sides have dug in, saying they’ll need major concessions at the outset to begin negotiations.
 Bessent has said it could take two to three years for trade to normalize with China.

-So much is riding on the talks in Switzerland.
+So much is riding on the Switzerland talks.
 Even without a trade deal in hand, the face-to-face discussions are encouraging.
 With the two countries inflicting so much damage on themselves, they have left very little choice other than to start the thawing process.

 “At some point, I’m going to lower them because otherwise you could never do business with them,” Trump said in an interview with NBC’s “Meet the Press with Kristen Welker,” which taped on Friday.
 “They want to do business very much … their economy is collapsing.”